ths93/burstcoin-guides/docs/mining/plotting.md

 This may take a while depending on the size of your plot but you can run multiple instances of Xplotter if you have multi threading!

-### Tips
+!!!
+Tip "Tips"

--Add one to the last nonce to get the starting nonce of your next plot file. remember sequential is good, overlapping is bad.
+    - Add one to the last nonce to get the starting nonce of your next plot file. remember sequential is good, overlapping is bad.
--Keep a record of your command line(s) that you're currently using so that if you need to pause Xplotter you can re-initiate the same plot by executing the EXACT same command!
+    - Keep a record of your command line(s) that you're currently using so that if you need to pause Xplotter you can re-initiate the same plot by executing the EXACT same command!
--Repeat these steps if you'd like to create multiple plot files.
+    - Repeat these steps if you'd like to create multiple plot files.
 We recommend you make your plot files large but not bigger than a few TB as encountering an error after hours or days of plotting can be very frustrating.

 Happy plotting!